firegloves/MemPOI/README.md

 ###### Differences

 The main difference resides in the underlying Apache POI system, so it is a good practice to use the right implementation depending on the used `Workbook` implementation.
-However we could list some behaviours:
+However we could list some behaviors:

 *MempoiColumnElaborationStep*
 - it should be used with `HSSF` or `XSSF`